2022 Democratic Action Party National Congress: Vote

 The table below reflects the delegate votes.
 Voting results were audited and confirmed by Grant Thornton Malaysia PLT.
 A total of 93 candidates vied for 30 positions in the CEC.

-Clause VIII Section 16 of the DAP's constitution state that a thirty percent quota (30%) of the CEC is reserved for female members translating to at least nine members.
+Clause VIII Section 16 of the DAP's constitution state that a thirty per cent quota (30%) of the CEC is reserved for female members translating to at least nine members.